Die Hamletmaschine (opera)

 Die Hamletmaschine is an opera composed by Wolfgang Rihm to a German-language libretto based on Heiner Müller's 1977 play of the same name.
 The libretto, subtitled Musiktheater in 5 Teilen (Music Drama in 5 parts), was written by the composer.
-The opera was composed between 1983 and 1986 and premiered on 30 March 1987 at the Nationaltheater Mannheim.
+The opera was written between 1983 and 1986 and premiered on 30 March 1987 at the Nationaltheater Mannheim.

 Background

 Müller's play, on which the opera is based, paraphrases Shakespeare's Hamlet.
 In the play's first staged production, directed by Robert Wilson, the first words—"Ich war Hamlet."
 (I was Hamlet.)—were spoken after 20 minutes of silent action.
 Rihm composed his opera between 1983 and 1986 and presented parts of the score for the Rolf-Liebermann-Preis of Hamburg, which he won in 1986.

 Performance history

 Die Hamletmaschine premiered on 30 March 1987 at the Nationaltheater Mannheim in a production directed by Friedrich Meyer-Oertel and conducted by Peter Schneider.
 The role of Ophelia, written for a Wagnerian soprano, was sung by Gabriele Schnaut.
 The Hamlet character was portrayed at different stages in his life by three separate performers: the actors Kurt Müller and Rudolf Kowalski as Hamlet I and Hamlet II, and the baritone Johannes M. Kösters as Hamlet III.